tingmelvin/willemstad-x/README.md

 Yes, it is.
 Inter is included in Obsidian proper.
 However, most people will download Inter onto their computers, and Obsidian [will use the font with the name that is present in your computer](https://publish.obsidian.md/hub/04+-+Guides%2C+Workflows%2C+%26+Courses/Guides/Best+Practices+and+Tips+for+Theme+Development).
 Moreover, most people (**including myself**) download/-s/-ed Inter from Google Fonts, [which is probably the most outdated version you can get of the font](https://github.com/rsms/inter#alternate-distributions).
 (No proper _italics_, need I say more?!)
 By embedding Inter, alongside the other fonts, allows me to quality control and ensure the quality of your experience.

 ### Things to complete + WIP
-1. adding multiple highlighting
+1. adding Multiple Highlighting
+2. Colour Palettes (revamping the Oxford one from Willemstad SF, and creating the Le Corbusier Colour Keyboard one)
-2. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
+3. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
 However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-13-ThingsToDo_WillemstadX), although obviously it's not neat in any sense of the word.
-3. theme documentation
+4. Theme Documentation

 ### Just another word
 Having a theme out within 2.5 weeks of trying to do something with CSS (from the time I left [Sanctum](https://github.com/jdanielmourao/obsidian-sanctum), which I honestly think [jdaniel](https://github.com/jdanielmourao) did an amazing job with) is probably something I didn't think was possible even a week before this was published.